fullstackreact/react-native-firestack/README.md

 * Remote configuration
 * Redux support (not required)

-For a detailed discussion of how Firestack works as well as how to contribute, check out our [contribution guide](https://github.com/fullstackreact/react-native-firestack/blob/master/Contributing.md).

 ## Firestack vs Firebase JS lib

 Although the [Firebase](https://www.npmjs.com/package/firebase) JavaScript library will work with React Native, it's designed for the web and/or server.
 The native SDKs provide much needed features specifically for mobile applications such as offline persistance.
 Firestack provides a JavaScript interface into the native SDKs to allow your React Native application to utilise these features, and more!